juagr8-afk/electron_collision_prediction/README.md

 ## Model

-The following regression model was trained and evaluated:
+The following regression models were trained and evaluated:

 | Model             | Metrics (Test set) |
 |-----------------|------------------|